310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 See, the guys I got caught up with may come back for more punches, so—

 Let’s move quietly… I know I’m saying this far too late, but I still don’t want to involve you in this.
 {% endbubble %}

 {% bubble Chiaki past %}
 Mhm, it’s much too late, I’m already involved.

 I know it must be annoying that I keep asking this, but I’d really like a proper explanation… What happened?
 If you were beaten up, then it’s clearly assault.
 Can’t you report this to the police or something?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Stop.
 Don’t you dare report this to the police, Glasses-boy.
 {% endbubble %}

 {% bubble Chiaki past %}
 It’s “Morisawa Chiaki”!
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 What?
 {% endbubble %}

 {% bubble Chiaki past %}
 My name is Morisawa Chiaki.
 I just realized I hadn’t introduced myself until now, so!
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 That so.
 You gotta get yourself together, ain’t it part of the hero deal to introduce yourself in a cool way?
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh!?
 Kiryu-kun, do… do you like tokusatsu!?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 *Huh*?
 Ain’t got nothin’ to do with that.
 It’s jus’ common knowledge.

 My li’l sis is still young and all, so she watches those magical girl shows on her days off, and since they’re both on in the mornin’, sometimes she ends up watching tokusatsu, too.
 {% endbubble %}

 {% bubble Chiaki past %}
 Oh, so you have a little sister!
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Yeah, she’s a real cutie.
 She’s an absolute treasure to me.
 {% endbubble %}

 {% bubble Chiaki past %}
 I see.
 I’m an only child, so I’m sort of jealous of people with siblings.

 —Wait, did you just try to dodge my question?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Haha, why you little… *You’re* the one who went changin’ the subject first.

 Well, whatever.
 Sure, guess I’ll give ya the rundown of what’s goin’ down… I still don’t wanna give ya any trouble, but you *have* been helpin’ me out, so.
 Can’t keep pretendin’ we’re strangers anymore, ‘specially now that I know your name.

-… I’ve been a shitty delinquent for a real long time now.
+…I’ve been a shitty delinquent for a real long time now.
 Used to do so much dumb shit, and makin’ my family cry over it.
 {% endbubble %}

 {% bubble Chiaki past %}
 Hmm… I’ve heard rumors about that before.
 You were the leader of all the delinquents in the area, or something?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Not exactly that, but I was known for bein’ real skilled in a fight.
 Not that any of it was worth much.

 But, y’see… I wanted to change that about myself.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 …………
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Might’ve been too late to, but I still wanted t’ try livin’ an honest life.